e079852/prestashop-docker-compose/README.md

 ## Troubleshooting

+1. Loopback:

 If you get the following error:

 "NOTE: You're missing your loopback alias.
 Runthe docker/simplify/bin/add_alias.
 You need that for mylocal to work"

 run the script as described.

+2. Hosts file:

+You may need to add the following to your hosts file: "127.0.0.1       localhost"

 ## Links